lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 The _A. filiculoides_ wild sample metagenome contains multiple high quality MAGs of which several are likely from species living inside the plant leaf cavities.
 Only sequencing data of the _A. filiculoides_ wild sample was derived from a metagenomic study design.
-Separating the different MAGs in this metagenome assembly benefits from differential sampling and the consequent differental abundance of genomes per sample (Fig. 5).
+Separating the different MAGs in this metagenome assembly benefits from differential sampling and the consequent differental abundance of genomes per sample (+@fig:fig3_Azfil-wild-binningsignals).
 Additionally, the PacBio long read sequencing of the _A. filiculoides_ minus-cyano sample which was used as an additional binning signal to distinghuish MAGs from each other, as this data was also used during the final stages of assembly of the _A. filiculoides_ wild sample.
 Several MAGs of similar taxonomy, i.e. Rhizobium, Rhizobiales, etc., could be resolved into well distinghuised high quality MAGs.
 Binning yielded 7 high quality bins in total (completeness > 90% redundancy < 10%) with appropriate genome sizes, 3 medium quality MAGs also with appropriate sizes(completeness > 60%), and several low quality bins likely representing partial genomes of low abundant bacteria.
 (Table 2).
 Despite the metagenomic study design, not all bins could be resolved to high quality.
 This may be related to the relatively low input of DNA sequencing in the assembly, hence not allowing to resolve lowly abundant microbial genomes sufficiently.
 Differential sampling, comparing whole plant to leaf cavity enrichments, allows to estimate whether a MAG is more abundant in the leaf cavities.
-The bacteria represented by these MAGs are likely endophytes of _A. filiculoides_ (Fig. 5; blue rings).
+The bacteria represented by these MAGs are likely endophytes of _A. filiculoides_ (+@fig:fig3_Azfil-wild-binningsignals; blue rings).
-This is the case for MAGs 'Rhizobium','Rhizobiales','Curvibacter', and 'Ferrovibrio' (Fig 5).
+This is the case for MAGs 'Rhizobium','Rhizobiales','Curvibacter', and 'Ferrovibrio' (+@fig:fig3_Azfil-wild-binningsignals).
 The former two are substantialy abundant in PacBio long read sequencing of the _A. filiculoides_ minus_cyano sample, indicating they survived a stringent sterilisation and antibiotic regime removing the main symbiont _N. azollae_.
 In constrast, a second cyanobacterium found in the bins, is present only on the outside of the ferns, and not in the leaf cavity enriched fraction, indicating that this is an epithitic cyanobacterium and consistent with earlier findings that _Azolla_ has only one cyanobacterial symbiont.